No matter who is in the driver’s seat, Siegel likes to punch the accelerator.

 Harding broke loose for a 68-yard score on the second play from scrimmage.

-On the next possession, Harding scored from 12 yards, after quarterback Jay Melton’s 25-yard run on fourth-and-3.
+On the next possession, Harding scored from 12 yards, following quarterback Jay Melton’s 25-yard run on fourth-and-3.

 Melton and Dakota Crane, who got the start, alternated drives at quarterback.
 Collin Stoecker was also behind center in the fourth quarter.